easegress-io/easegress/doc/cookbook/security.md

     kind: Proxy
 ```

-* To enable Header type validator correctly in pipeline, we should add it before filter `Proxy`.
+* To enable Header type validator correctly in the pipeline, we should add it before filter `Proxy`.
 * As the example above, it will check the `Is-Valid` header field by trying to match `abc` or `goodplan`.
 Also, it will use `^ok-.+$` regular expression for checking if it can't match the `values` filed.

 *For the full YAML, see [here](#header-1)